-- The balancing of the rotor. - The condition of the alternator bearings.
-Replace them if necessary (see par.
-9.4.1). - The alignment of the couplings. - The potential presence of stresses in the heat engine. - The potential presence of stresses in the anti-vibration supports. - The functional data (see alternator nameplate par.
-1.6).
+- The balancing of the rotor. - The state of the alternator bearings.
+If necessary replace them (see 9.4.1.). - The alignment of the couplings. - The potential presence of stresses in the heat engine. - The potential presence of stresses in the anti-vibration supports. - The functional data (see the nameplate of the alternator paragraph 1.6).